 pyenv install -v 3.9.4 pyenv global 3.9.4

 We can check out our current Python interpreter path and version with these commands.
 It should point to ‘/home/pi/.pyenv/shims/python3’

 Also, there are a couple of useful pyenv commands which I think can be useful.

 pyenv versions # List installed versions on your system pyenv global system # Set system Python as default pyenv global 3.9.4 # Set preferred Python version as default pyenv uninstall 3.9.4 # Uninstall preferred Python version pyenv commands # See other pyenv commands

-I am aware that there is an official 45 sec YouTube video about the Raspberry Pi Imager that would cover more than half of this guide but my intention is to explain every step as detailed as it can be to make a beginner comfortable with these tools and environments in the future.
+There is an official 45 sec YouTube video about the Raspberry Pi Imager that would cover more than half of this guide but my intention is to explain every step as detailed as it can to make a beginner comfortable with these tools and environments in the future.
 After these steps, we have a Raspberry Pi ready for almost any project-specific installation.
 Have fun with your tiny computer, thank you for your time.